 About 44.0% of applicants send ACT scores, with the average score in the 26 range.
 The student body at University of Houston is extremely diverse and includes undergraduates from over 36 states and territories and at least 50 countries.
 Want to know more about University of Houston's campus?
 Have a virtual tour.

 University of Washington - Seattle Campus is among your top options if you want to study Geological & Earth Sciences.
 University of Washington - Seattle Campus Geological & Earth Sciences students make 4.8% more than the average Geology student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 West Virginia University is a good decision for individuals interested in a Geological & Earth Sciences major.
-Positioned in Morgantown, West Virginia, this university is right for individuals who thrive in an urban setting.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 Because of an affordable price and excellent education, West Virginia University is a fantastic bargain, attaining a rank of #1 in West Virginia.
 Applicants shouldn't let affordability concerns prevent them from deciding on West Virginia University as 65.0% of students get some sort of financial assistance.
 Go on a virtual tour to learn more about WVU.